Air New Zealand has a guiding principle that “we will be the customers' airline of choice when traveling to, from and within New Zealand.”

 - While booking in advance gives you access to greater availability and generally lower fares there will be times when Air New Zealand may offer lower fares for promotional periods.
 In these instances we will not refund the difference between what you have paid and the promotional fare.

-- Demand over peak travel times, such as public and school holidays may result in constrained availability and higher fares.
+- If possible try to avoid peak travel times, such as public and school holidays where higher demand may result in less choice and higher fares.

 - Register to receive email updates for our latest web-only specials.